The Cameras on the Mars 2020 Rover

 When driving, the rover stops frequently to take new stereo images of the path ahead to evaluate potential hazards.
 The 3D views give Mars 2020 the ability to make its own decisions about where to drive without consulting on every move with the rover team on Earth.

-- MAIN FUNCTION: Aid in autonomous navigation and obstacle avoidance
+- Main Job Aid in autonomous navigation and obstacle avoidance

 New Camera to Record Sample Collection